-IIMS has a number of working groups and committees.
+IIMS has a number of working groups and committees and is also involved with other external organisations on a formal basis.
 The working groups generally have a Chair and sometimes a deputy.
 Any full member is eligible to put him/herself forward for either of these positions, the criteria being a commitment to the aims of the group and to be seconded by another full member.

 The concept of the working groups is to enable the Institute to focus issues towards members with particular expertise and experience in that area and for groups of members to concentrate on issues that they have a particular interest in.